bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Aaron: 00:02:07

 Exactly yes I guess so.
 It activated in 2017.
-It was developed in--it started being developed in 2015.
+It started being developed in 2015.

 Sjors: 00:02:17